isovalent/grafana-dashboards/README.md

-# grafana-dashboards
+# Grafana Dashboards

-Grafana dashboards for Cilium
+Dashboard configurations for using Grafana with Cilium